bbrown430/plex-poster-set-helper/README.md

 # plex-poster-set-helper

-plex-poster=set-helper is a tool to help upload sets of posters from ThePosterDB or MediUX to your Plex server in seconds!
+plex-poster-set-helper is a tool to help upload sets of posters from ThePosterDB or MediUX to your Plex server in seconds!

 ## Installation